 Ask What You Can Do Better

-Your employer reputation management efforts start with your ability to get to the heart of employer-employee conversations.
+Your employer branding efforts start with your ability to get to the heart of employer-employee conversations.
 Employees won’t always find it easy to be upfront with their managers and bosses so it’s critical that you ask relevant and insightful questions.

 - “How can we make your work more fun?”